aviekakkar/missing-semester/lecture4:data_wrangling.md

 5. To do in-place substitution it is quite tempting to do something like sed s/REGEX/SUBSTITUTION/ input.txt > input.txt.
 However this is a bad idea, why?
 Is this particular to sed?
 Use man sed to find out how to accomplish this.

-This is a bad idea cause as one risks corruption or partial content in situations where disk space is exhausted, etc.
+	This is a bad idea as one risks corruption or partial content in situations where disk space is exhausted, etc.

 	To accomplish the same use the `-I or -i` extension making sure to provide a non-zero extension. (e.g, sed -i .md `s/REGEX/SUBSTITUTION` )